 So as many of us probably already know, eating more fruits and vegetables is good for our overall health.
 But it has also been discovered that increased consumption of these foods may increase feelings of happiness and improve mental health.

-However, the role that food plays in individual’s mental health will most likely depend on previous dietary experiences and maternal diet during and prior to pregnancy as well as stress experience and some other factors, that were discussed here.
+However, the role that foods play in individual’s mental health will most likely depend on previous dietary experiences and maternal diet during and prior to pregnancy as well as stress experience and some other factors, that were discussed here.

-What is recommended by doctors is that we "start paying attention to how eating different foods makes us feel - not just in the moment, but the next day"11.
+What is recommended by doctors is that we "start paying attention to how eating different foods makes us feel - not just in the moment, but the next day"10.

 There is so much to learn.
 Those were just a few bits of information that I was able to talk about in this blog post.
 I hope you enjoyed it though.
 Share it if you did, or simply leave a comment.
 Until next time on Pillows&Trees.